Valencia Travel Guide (2026): 11 Best Things to Do, Hidden Gems & Local Food

 • Malvarrosa Beach

-• Albufera Natural Park – Take an eco-friendly boat tour to support conservation efforts.
+• Albufera Natural Park – Take an eco-friendly boat tour that supports conservation.

-• Visit El Saler Beach (a protected dune ecosystem) and follow “Leave No Trace” principles.
+• El Saler Beach – A protected dune ecosystem.
+Follow “Leave No Trace” principles.

-✔ Carry a reusable water bottle—Valencia’s tap water is safe to drink.
+✅ Carry a reusable water bottle—Valencia’s tap water is safe

-✔ Shop at local markets (like Mercado de Colón) to reduce plastic waste.
+✅ Shop at Mercado de Colón and local markets to reduce plastic

-✔ Support sustainable tours that give back to Valencia’s environment.
+✅ Choose tours that give back to Valencia’s environment

-By choosing eco-friendly stays, plant-based dining, and low-carbon transport, you help preserve Valencia’s natural parks, beaches, and cultural heritage for future travelers.
+By staying green, eating local, and choosing low-carbon transport, you help preserve Valencia’s natural parks, beaches, and cultural heritage for future travelers.
+Small choices add up.

 Essential Tips for Visiting Valencia